Maximon9/mechcommit/README.md

 This extension contributes the following settings:

 -   `mechcommit.stopTime`: Lets the extension know how much time in milliseconds you want it to give you in order to stop after it has ran.
--   `mechcommit.actionStrings.addedFiles`: This allows you to change the currenlty highlighted text in the example _<mark style="background: yellow" >Added</mark>: test.json, test1.json;_
+-   `mechcommit.actionStrings.addedFiles`: This allows you to change the currenlty highlighted text in the example commit message _<mark style="background: yellow" >Added</mark>: test.json, test1.json;_
--   `mechcommit.actionStrings.updatedFiles`: This allows you to change the currenlty highlighted text in the example _<mark style="background: yellow" >Updated</mark>: test2.json, test3.json;_
+-   `mechcommit.actionStrings.updatedFiles`: This allows you to change the currenlty highlighted text in the example commit message _<mark style="background: yellow" >Updated</mark>: test2.json, test3.json;_
--   `mechcommit.actionStrings.deletedFiles`: This allows you to change the currenlty highlighted text in the example _<mark style="background: yellow" >Deleted</mark>: test4.json, test4.json._
+-   `mechcommit.actionStrings.deletedFiles`: This allows you to change the currenlty highlighted text in the example commit message _<mark style="background: yellow" >Deleted</mark>: test4.json, test4.json._
 -   `mechcommit.PreCommitCommand`: This runs a git command before the commit.
 -   `mechcommit.runPostCommitCommand`: If true, runs the post commit command if there is one set.
 -   `mechcommit.overridePostCommitCommand`: This overrides the current post commit command, which runs after a successful commit.